 The phrases (AI), (ML), and big data are crucial for characterizing contemporary computer operations (Cravero et al.,2021).
 Big data entails the use of extensive, varied datasets with intricate structures that are beyond the scope of conventional approaches (Supriya et al., 2020).
 Artificial Intelligence (AI) teaches computers to do jobs that humans cannot, particularly when it comes to time and labor, which are important when making decisions in a variety of situations (Berente et al., 2021).
 While ML refines or uncovers new relationships in the datasets, such as how sea surface temperature affects weather predictions over land, big data gathers meteorological or Earth System-related measurements and high-resolution (ESM) outputs for environmental and weather applications (Huntingford et al., 2019).
 Based on trends identified by ML, AI then automatically issues warnings for extreme weather events (Raschka et al., 2020).
-Since AI speeds up the detection and processing of data., it helps breeders by ensuring ongoing farm monitoring, freeing them up to concentrate on higher-value duties (Talaviya et al ., 2020).
+Since AI speeds up the detection and processing of data, it helps breeders by ensuring ongoing farm monitoring, freeing them up to concentrate on higher-value duties (Talaviya et al ., 2020).
 Through high-throughput genomics and phenomics, AI has speed up the creation of new plant species (Esposito et al.,2020), and machine learning is being used more and more in MAS, GED, and GS (Reinoso-Peláez et al ., 2022).
 To assist farmers in maximizing expenses and production, corporations such as Monsanto and John Deere have made significant investments in artificial intelligence (AI) and data technology (Faulkner et al ., 2014).
 In Romania, businesses such as Nippon Electric Company (NEC) and Dacom are also using big data technologies and environmental sensors for precision farming trials (El Bilali et al ., 2018).
 However, architecture, algorithms, and analytics intended to derive value from agricultural datasets have difficulties due to their complexity (Priya et al ., 2020).
 Planning, learning, and decision-making in agriculture are being improved by research on AI techniques, such as machine learning and deep learning (Shaw et al ., 2019).
-(Jeong et al.2016) Plant breeders are creating systems to comprehend plant behavior under different climates.
+Plant breeders are creating systems to comprehend plant behavior under different climates (Jeong et al.,2016).
 AI has the ability to revolutionize global food security and agriculture by introducing of potent supercomputers like Summit, which can house 27,000 GPUs (Streich et al., 2020).

-Figure 4 :- Benefits of AI in crop breeding
+Figure 4 :- Benefits of AI in crop breeding.
+Source: ( )

 Future and challenges faced due to AI:-